 Although calibration between years with different trawl gear has not been accomplished, the survey data since 1982 does incorporate calibration between the two vessels used in the survey.
 Fishing Power Coefficients (FPC) were estimated following the methods of Kappenman (1992).
 The trend of the biomass estimates is the same as without the calibration between vessels, but the magnitude of the change in 1988 was markedly reduced.
 In 1988, one vessel had slightly smaller and lighter trawl doors which may have affected the estimates for several species.
-With the exception of the 1988 estimate, Alaska plaice has shown a relatively stable trend since 1985, although abundance was higher in the 1994 and 1997 surveys.
-The 2006 survey was similar to the 1994 and 1997.
-The 2006 estimate of 636,971 is 26% higher than the 2005 survey point estimate and is the highest observed biomass since 1997.
+With the exception of the 1988 estimate, Alaska plaice has shown a relatively stable trend since 1985, although abundance was higher in the 1994, 1997 and 2006 surveys.
+The 2007 estimate of 421,765 t is similar to the survey estimates between 1998 and 2005.

-Assessments for other BSAI flatfish have suggested a relationship between bottom temperature and survey catchability (Wilderbuer et al. 2002), where bottom temperatures are hypothesized to affect survey catchability by affecting either stock distributions and/or the activity level of flatfish.
+Assessments for other BSAI flatfish have suggested a relationship between bottom temperature and survey catchability (Wilderbuer et al. 2002), where bottom temperatures are hypothesized to affect survey catchability by affecting either stock distributions and/or the activity level of flatfish relative to the capture process.
 This relationship was investigated for Alaska plaice by using the annual temperature anomalies from surveys conducted from 1982 to 2004.
 Much of the trend in survey biomass estimates of Alaska plaice is expected to be explained by changes in stock biomass rather than survey catchability, and this trend was fit with a LOWESS smoother.
 The residuals from the smoothed trend produce a detrended estimate of survey biomass, which was then standardized and compared to the bottom temperature anomalies (Figure 9.3).
 Little correspondence exists between the two time series, and the cross-correlation coefficient (-0.17) was not significant at the 0.05 level.
 Thus, the relationship between bottom temperature and survey catchability was not pursued further.